jfvilasPersonal/oberkorn/docs/index.md

-# JWT Authorizator
+# Oberkorn
-JWTA is a fresh project for creating an easy way to protect web applications deployed to kubernetes clusters.
+Oberkorn is a fresh project for creating an easy way to protect web applications deployed to kubernetes clusters.
 Initial version has been spscifically designed to work with Kubernetes and Nginx Ingresss Controller, but we have plans to add more support regarding other ingresses integrations.

 The project is fully open sourced, you can access the repositories [here](https://github.com/jfvilasPersonal/jwta-controller) and [here](https://github.com/jfvilasPersonal/jwta-authorizator) (two repositories for storing code of the two main project components).